How to check RAM type (DDR, DDR2 or DDR3) in Windows?

 I like to explain DNS servers in terms of “Phone directories of the internet”.
 That’s what it basically is.
 Just like in a phone directory there’s the name of the person on the left side and his number on the right.

-So when we type in Knowledgecage.com, it's the DNS which looks up in it's directory and then connects the URL to it's IP addresses which is how we are able to access the websites.
+So when we type in Knowledgecage.com, it’s the DNS that looks up in its directory and then connects the URL to its IP addresses which are how we are able to access the websites.

 How to Fix Dns Server Not Responding?